International collaboration partners

 RECS International (Renewable Energy Certificate System): Within the framework of this organisation, Fortum is working with 90 other, mainly European, companies to prepare rules and a system for the international trade of renewable energy certificates.

-World Bank's Prototype Carbon Fund (PCF): Fortum is a shareholder in this fund, which invests in CO2-reducing joint implementation projects in Eastern Europe and in clean development mechanism projects in developing countries.
+World Bank's Prototype Carbon Fund (PCF): Fortum is a shareholder in this fund, which invests in CO2-reducing joint implementation projects in Eastern Europe and clean development mechanism projects in developing countries.
 The emissions reductions achieved by the PCF are distributed to shareholders according to their share of ownership.

 Bettercoal is an organisation that aims for continuous improvement in responsible operations in the coal supply chain.